mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

      :align: center

      Step 17

-     todo: caption

-  .. admonition:: todo

-     be more specific about which cables and how you attach them.

 18. Put the 3 pins wires (yellow, red and black) provided with the Pixhawk on its "DSM/SBUS RC" port (it will be used with the Optima, the RC receiver).
 Connect also the GPS to the Pixhawk using the "GPS MODULE" port.
 Finally, connect the USB-micro USB cable, provided with the Pixhawk, to the micro USB port on its side.